The business of venture capital begins and ends with your entrepreneurs and portfolio companies succeeding and generating massive outcomes.

 As an investor, this can be an opportunity to set yourself apart and add real value by making this process more effective and less expensive by leveraging the power of your personal and your firm’s networks.

 This can work for all levels, from individual contributors to C-suite level hires.
-The less time your CEOs are spending on recruitment efforts, the more time they can spend on growing the business.
-Helping portcos make the right hires and grow the company, is also in your firm’s best interest.
+The less time your CEOs spend on recruitment efforts, the more time they can spend on growing the business.
+Helping portcos make the right hires and grow the company is also in your firm’s best interest.

-By periodically meeting with your portfolio companies, you can keep track of what positions or services they are actively recruiting.
+By meeting regularly with your portfolio companies, you can keep track of which positions or services they are actively recruiting for.
 For example, if your team uses a Relationship Intelligence platform like 4Degrees.
-Then, you can easily share those people from your network that would be good candidates for the specific positions that your portfolio CEO is looking to hire.
+Then, you can easily share those people from your network who would be good candidates for the specific positions that your portfolio CEO is looking to hire.
 Then, all you have to do is make the introduction.

-This process can be much more ineffective and time-consuming if you and the rest of your firm keep your network in disparate systems like spreadsheets, email, calendars, etc.
+This process can be much less effective and time-consuming if you and the rest of your firm keep your network in disparate systems like spreadsheets, email, and calendars.

-As an advisor, you can not compel your companies to hire all of your referrals.
+As an advisor, you cannot compel your companies to hire all your referrals.
 The CEO and senior management team will make the final decision.
-However, if you push too hard, it can be seen as a precondition for your investment in subsequent rounds, which can affect the relationship and trust dynamics with your CEO; this is something you would like to avoid.
+However, if you push too hard, it can be seen as a precondition for your investment in subsequent rounds, which can affect the relationship and trust dynamics with your CEO.
+You would like to avoid this.

 To learn how other VC firms have curated a network of professionals and experts to help their firm’s investment succeed, check out this interview with Devon Leichtman of Origin Ventures.